8 Most Common WordPress Login Issues (How to Fix Them)

 To restore your login, you’ll need to replace the wp-login.php file with a new one.
 To do so, you’ll need to delete your login files.

-Locate your wp-login.php file within the WordPress root directory.
+Locate your wp-login.php file inside the WordPress directory.

-Next, download the latest version of WordPress and locate the wp-login.php file in the new download.
-Copy this file in place of your deleted file.
+Next, download the latest version of WordPress.
+Locate the wp-login.php file in the new download and then copy this file in place of your deleted file.

 Now, open the new login file > search for “redefining user_login.” and replace it with the code shown in the snippet below.

-WordPress has a Settings option where you can your website's URL and your WordPress installation URL.
+On the next page, you can see your website’s URL and your WordPress installation URL.

 Fix an Error With Your WordPress Address URL

-The wp-config.php file is a special file in WordPress.
-This file has important WordPress settings.
-You can access it simply using an FTP client or the File Manager app in your WordPress hosting account dashboard.
+The wp-config.php file has important WordPress settings.
+You can access it simply using an FTP client in your WordPress hosting account dashboard.

 You’ll find the wp-config.php file in your site’s root folder.
 Simply edit the file and paste the following code just before the line says, ‘That’s all, stop editing!
 Happy publishing.